- What is an accounts payable (AP) policy?

 - Vendor maintenance: Schedule periodic reviews of your vendor master file to keep information current.
 Implement change management controls that require proper authorization and verification before updating vendor payment information or terms.

-Managing payments and vendors together ensures only verified vendors are paid, payments are made on time, and financial risks are minimized.
+Managing payments and vendors together ensures only verified vendors get paid, payments go out on time, and you minimize financial risks.

 Example: